 The Charter of the CoP FGM members

 The Charter of the CoP FGM was written by a member committee and was finalized in 2019.
-It gives general orientations to the CoP FGM and ensures both respect of common norms and diversity of the members and their approaches.
-It recognizes FGM as a complex topic which abandonment needs the sharing of good practices and a constructive critical thinking.
+It offers general orientations to the CoP FGM and ensures both the respect of common norms and the diversity of the members and their approaches.
+It recognizes FGM as a complex topic and the eradication of it needs the sharing of good practices and a constructive critical thinking.

 Every member must commit to respecting the Charter when participating in the CoP FGM.

 Our goal is the abandonment of Female Genital Mutilation (FGM) and the promotion of the wellbeing and human rights of women and girls.

 The CoP FGM is a heterogenous group.
 We encourage non-technical, accessible and simple communication, ensuring that all members can understand and participate.
 All subjects related to FGM can be debated in the CoP FGM.
 A discussion can be launched by any member or by the moderators.
 We encourage analytical and constructive analysis.
 The debate must remain focused on the theme and have as a main goal the collective learning of the group.

 Extracts of the CoP FGM Charter

 Support exchanges between members

-The CoP FGM is open to all persons concerned by FGM in their work (on a grass-root level, research, communication, advocacy…) or activism, present everywhere in the world, with a particular focus on the African and European continents.
+The CoP FGM is open to all persons concerned by FGM in their work (on grass-roots, research, communication or advocacy levels…) or activism, present everywhere in the world, with a particular focus on the African and European continents.
 Professionals with a variety of profiles (social workers, educators, researchers, health professionals, law makers, civil society, technical experts, journalists, international institutions, students, religious- and community leaders, etc) are invited to join the CoP FGM.

 The Community of practice on FGM mainly functions online, using an email list (Google group) that enables members to communicate.
 Members are free to spontaneously share information, reports, updates on projects or requests for information with other members on the list.